 Leveraging opportunities in the fibre network market

-In 2026, the FTTH Council predicts there will be 197 million FTTH subscribers in Europe.
-The projections are optimistic, and to meet them, operators need to ensure they’re taking full advantage of the market conditions.
-The demand for data is a silver lining of the COVID-19 crisis, and coupled with EU targets, should carry the market along the path the FTTH predicts.
+By 2029, Europe39 is expected to have approximately 201 million FTTH subscriptions, with EU27+UK accounting for over 143 million.
+The projections are optimistic, and to meet them, operators must ensure they’re taking full advantage of the market conditions.
+Coupled with EU targets, the increasing demand for bandwidth should carry the market along the path the FTTH Council predicts.
 However, there is potential for this to be pushed even further.

 The key to truly eliminating the digital divide in Europe is talent.
 This is in regard to multiple challenges: first, infrastructure.
 If indeed experienced network designers are in short supply, how can the industry diversify its hiring practices in order to cast the net wider?
 Looking to the freelance market is an absolutely key strategy, especially in the context of the aftermath of COVID-19.
-The World Economic Forum has reported that 41% of workers globally are thinking of quitting their current job altogether and going freelance.
+According to a 2023 study by the European Forum of Independent Professionals (EFIP), 33% of the EU workforce are freelancers.
+This indicates a significant shift towards independent work within the European labour market.

 Source these professionals with Outvise